KFGisIT/gsa-bpa-docker-ci-demo/README.md

 ##Systems Engineering##

 ###Getting Up And Running###
 Start by checking out this repository.
 You can then use the Dockerfiles to build containers for both Yuck.io, a Django and Bootstrap based website that allows you to explore Food and Drug recalls in your home state; and openFDA Explorer, a Drupal-based site that allows users to explore datasets and admins to easily add new curated datasets from openFDA and other sources.
-The docker files will bootstrap a starter database from the installation profile to make the enviornment setup rapid.
+The docker files will bootstrap a starter database from the installation profile to make the environment setup rapid.

 ```bash
 # docker build -t bpademo/drupal  -f Dockerfile  .